nbren12/personal-website/content/post/2021-version-pinning.md

 releases](https://www.debian.org/releases/stable/) every few years that only have small security patches.
-Therefore, running `apt-get install python3-xarray python3-sklearn` on a Debian 10.7 computer will install a nearly identical set packages until the debian project stops hosting the packages in 20 years or so[^3].
+Therefore, running `apt-get install python3-xarray python3-sklearn` on a Debian 10.7 computer will install a nearly identical set packages until the Debian project stops hosting the packages in 20 years or so[^3].
 Similarly, you can install specific versions of the [Anaconda Python Distribution](https://repo.anaconda.com/archive/).